 MBA admissions events and fairs

-MBA fairs and admissions events are frequently held by business schools.
+Business schools frequently hold MBA fairs and admissions events.
 However, if you go to any of these events, you can inquire about application cost exemptions.
 These events can be followed through

 Forté MBALaunch (women candidates)